Skip to main content

 HKDSE Related Subject(s): Mathematics

 Learning to count is an important developmental milestone in early childhood.
 But what exactly are we doing when we count?
 Can the process be generalised in a way that can allow us to compare sets of infinite size?
-Are all infinite sets essentially having the same size?
+Do all infinite sets essentially have the same size?
+In this talk, we will try to explore the mysteries of infinite sets and briefly discuss different sizes of infinities.

 Prime Numbers: A Simple and Difficult Topic in Number Theory